Last updated: July 21, 2026

 Short-term results are mostly luck.
 A handful of winning days proves nothing, and even a sharp bettor running a real edge will sit through losing weeks.
 You want a record measured in hundreds of graded bets, not a highlight reel.
 The bigger the sample, the more the skill shows through the variance.

 Wins and losses alone hide the math.
 The honest way to report a record is in units (a unit is a fixed share of your bankroll, so results don't depend on bet size) and ROI (return on investment, the profit per dollar risked), both stamped with a start and end date.
-A claim like "up 41.3 units at +6.8% ROI from September 2025 to June 2026" is one you can sanity-check.
+A hypothetical but well-formed claim — say, "up about 40 units at roughly +7% ROI from September 2025 to June 2026" — is one you can sanity-check.
 "Hottest capper in the country" is not.

 The sharpest single tell of a real edge is closing line value, or CLV: did the pick get a better number than the price the market settled on at kickoff?
 If an expert consistently bets a team at +150 and the line closes at +130, the market moved toward their side, which is strong evidence the bet was priced in their favor when they made it.
 One caveat: CLV only means something in a liquid market the expert isn't moving themselves.
 An influencer whose own followers pile onto a thin, low-liquidity line can push the number after they post, creating artificial movement that isn't driven by sharp action, so it manufactures fake "value" rather than proving it.
 A handicapper who talks about CLV in a real market is describing a process; one who only points at last night's winner is describing a result.
 Closing line value is the metric that separates the two.